-This Jumping Beans Minnie Mouse dress and bloomers set — complete with ears and a bow on the hood — is $7.68 and sure to attract plenty of compliments.
-(And even more, perhaps, when you disclose the price.)
+This Jumping Beans Minnie Mouse dress — is $18 and sure to attract plenty of compliments.

-This Jumping Beans two-piece set comes with ladybug leggings , and would look chic on any baby girl.
+This Jumping Beans three-piece set comes with printed leggings, and would look chic on any baby girl.

 Speaking of separates, the bodysuit above would go well with this pair of Jumping Beans jogger pants, below, wouldn't it?
-Again, the regular price is just $12 without any sales taken into account.
+These are just $4.08 with the sale price taken into account.

-For an extra layer of warmth during the colder months, try finishing off a bodysuit and pants combination with a lightweight hoodie like this Jumping Beans fleece hoodie from Kohl's.
+For an extra bit of coziness during the colder months, try finishing off a bodysuit and pants combination with a pair of adorable crew socks like this Jumping Beans set of six critter pairs from Kohl's.

 And there you have it, folks.
 Clearly, this isn't an exhaustive list of cute but affordable baby clothes brands available today.
 However, I'm confident the options I've provided here will help budget-conscious parents get started on the right foot — whether they're in the process of creating a baby registry, or simply trying to fill in the gaps after all of the gifts have come in.
 (Because undoubtedly, well-meaning gifters will have purchased roughly a million graphic infant bodysuits in newborn sizes, but next to nothing for an older baby.)